 We are used to the situation that you can get Internet access wherever you want.
-You will likely be surprised when the hotel where you have booked a room has no Wi-Fi network than if it has.
-Free Wi-Fi can be met even in a little café at the corner of the building you pass every day, or in the public park where you are walking on your weekend.
-But there is an unseen and often unspoken danger, that is actual for every public Wi-Fi network.
-Let me explain to you, which hazards are meant and how to decrease the related risks.
+You will likely be unpleasantly surprised when the hotel where you have a night has no Wi-Fi network.
+Free Wi-Fi can be met even in a little café, or in the public park across the road.
+But there is an invisible danger, that is actual for every public Wi-Fi network.
+Let me explain to you, which hazards do I mean and how to decrease the related risks.

 How can Wi-Fi be dangerous?

 Your own home wireless network access point has a lot of differences with public Wi-Fi networks.
-And I meant not only technical details, but also the external factors that surround hotspots in the process of usage.
+And I meant not only technical details but also the external factors that surround hotspots through their usage.
 Saying short, technical details influence is minimal – you can easily meet the network in a restaurant that has the same technical aspects as your home Wi-Fi does.
-So, let’s check out which factors can lead to unpleasant consequences for your data and your PC.
+So, let’s check out which factors can lead to unpleasant consequences for your data and privacy.

-Every Wi-Fi router provides the ability to choose the security mechanism for the new-created network.
-However, because there is no display on the router, and it is equaled with the periphery devices, you need to connect to the just-created network with your computer or laptop.
-The interface of a web setup application is not very user-friendly, so the majority of users just plug the router cable into the power outlet, insert the Internet cable in it, and then start the Wi-Fi usage.
-Even if an inexperienced user sets up the network, he will likely choose the WEP encryption, because it is much easier to set up that WPA.
+Every Wi-Fi router provides the ability to choose the security mechanism for the new network.
+However, as there is no display on the router, it is equated with the periphery devices.
+To set it up, you need to connect to the just-created network with your computer or laptop.
+The interface of a web setup application is not very user-friendly, especially on some advanced firmware variants.
+Hence, the majority of users just plug the router cable into the power outlet, insert the Internet cable in it, and then start the Wi-Fi usage.
+When the user finally gets to the settings, it will rather choose the path of least resistance.
+When the user has no experience, it will likely choose the WEP encryption, simply because it contains way less settings than WPA.
 But what is the problem with WEP?

-First, let’s figure out why traffic encryption is needed.
-Every time when you get a message, or watch the video on YouTube, your device swaps the data packets with the server.
-But these packets can be intercepted and read by anyone who has the special software.
-Such an attack is called Man in the Middle (MitM), and used to steal the credentials for your social networks, banking apps, as well as other information that may be useful for blackmailing or demanding the ransom, for example.
-Encryption is used to make the traffic impossible to read by the third party, so all mentioned horrors will be much harder (or even impossible) to perform.
+First, let’s figure out why traffic encryption is a must-have.
+Every time when you get a message or watch a video on YouTube, your device swaps the data packets with the server.
+A third party can intercept and read by anyone who has the special software.
+Such an attack is called Man-in-the-Middle (MitM), and it sees its primary application for stealing personal data.
+MitM can show hackers your credentials, including banking information, chat messages, and so on.
+Further, crooks will likely sell it on the Darknet, and other crooks who purchase it will use this information for their dirty doings.
+Encryption makes the traffic impossible to read by the third party, so all mentioned problems will be much harder (or even impossible) to perform.